pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 the last known position is used as an :ref:`append condition <DCB append condition>` when appending new events.

-The :class:`~eventsourcing.dcb.domain.Perspective` class also provides :func:`~eventsourcing.dcb.domain.Perspective.trigger_event` for creating and appending new tagged decisions to an internal list, and :func:`~eventsourcing.dcb.domain.Perspective.collect_events` for collecting all new tagged decisions.
+The :class:`~eventsourcing.dcb.domain.Perspective` class also provides :func:`~eventsourcing.dcb.domain.Perspective.trigger_event` for generating and applying and appending new events to an internal list of pending events, and :func:`~eventsourcing.dcb.domain.Perspective.collect_events` for collecting all newly generated events.

 .. code-block:: python